-When you arrive you don your apron (yours to keep) wash your hands, help yourself to water, tea or coffee and take a seat at the kitchen counter.
-After a brief introduction we begin discussing the recipes for the class.
+When you arrive you don your apron (yours to keep) wash your hands, and take a seat at the kitchen counter.
+After a brief introduction, we begin discussing the recipes for the class.
 You will learn how and where to shop and select all the ingredients and learn the key techniques which make the dish a success.

 What makes the dish a success is a combination of many factors.
 The skill of the cook, timing, technique, seasoning and presentation.
 My teacher referred to this as the three "P's"-purchasing, preparation and presentation.
 Paying attention to these critical details will help insure your culinary success.

 The mise en place* for each recipe is set on a tray.
 You read your recipe check your "mise" and begin preparing your recipe.
-There is a time schedule for each recipe to help keep you on time.
-Julie and her assistant are near by to help out.
-As each course is ready the dishes are plated, presented at the table and paired with wine.
+Julie and her assistant are nearby to help out.
+As each course is ready, the dishes are plated, presented at the table and paired with wine.
 Most of our wine is from Napa Valley or California as it pairs best with the food we cook.

-We dine in the dining room or outside (weather permitting).
-The table is set with fresh flowers, linen napkins, silver and crystal.
-After the meal we have a quick recap of the techniques and you are off to your next wine country stop.
-The class lasts about four hours all in all depending on the speed of the students, questions and etc.
+The table is set, and we enjoy the menu with wine and conversation.
+After the meal, we have a quick recap of the techniques, and you are off to your next wine country stop.